Three-component Bose-Einstein condensates and wetting without walls: Introduction

-It has been thoroughly demonstrated, theoretically \cite{Ho,Ao,sasaki,sasakiC,kobyakov2,takeuchi,maity,Naidon,ruban} and experimentally \cite{myatt,hall,miesner,stamper2,matthews,modugno,papp2,Thalhammer,tojo,mccarron,wang,Wacker,Grobner,burchianti,lee,Kwon,wilson}, that binary BEC mixtures display fascinating phase behavior and dynamical instabilities.
-Yet, the new physics featured in BEC with more than two components has only recently spurred broad interest \cite{MaPe,Blom,Keiler,Roberts,JS,Saboo} and poses new experimental challenges.
-A timely connection for our proposal is the GP theoretical study of interfacial phenomena in three-component BEC by Jimbo and Saito \cite{JS}.
+It has been thoroughly demonstrated, theoretically \cite{Ho,Ao,sasaki,sasakiC,kobyakov2,takeuchi,maity,Naidon,ruban} and experimentally \cite{myatt,hall,miesner,stamper2,matthews,modugno,papp2,Thalhammer,tojo,mccarron,wang,Wacker,Grobner,burchianti,lee,Kwon,wilson}, that two-component BEC mixtures can display fascinating phase behavior and dynamical instabilities.
+Yet the new physics featured in BEC mixtures with more than two components has only recently spurred broad interest \cite{MaPe,Blom,Keiler,Roberts,JS,Edler,Saboo} and poses new experimental challenges.
+Especially relevant for us is the GP theoretical study of interfacial phenomena in three-component BEC by Jimbo and Saito \cite{JS}.
 A third component, 3, adsorbed at the interface between condensates 1 and 2, can act as a surfactant and lower the 1-2 interfacial tension.
-Or, when the adsorbed layer is unstable droplets of 3 form dynamically.
-Our present investigation of wetting phase transitions is complementary to their study of surfactant behavior.
+Or, when the adsorbed layer is unstable, droplets of 3 form dynamically.
+Our present investigation of wetting phase transitions complements the study of surfactant behavior in \cite{JS}.

-In the following we adopt the mean-field GP theory at $T=0$, which captures the physics of experimental interest at ultralow $T$.
-In Fig.\ref{fig:trapconfig} characteristic configurations are depicted.
+In Fig.~\ref{fig:trapconfig} two-dimensional sections through characteristic nonwet and wet configurations for a three-component phase-segregated BEC at three-phase coexistence are depicted.
 In a nonwet state, three coexisting pure-component bulk phases and their mutual interfaces meet at a common line of contact.
 Condensates 1, 2 and 3 subtend the dihedral angles $\hat 1$, $\hat 2$ and $\hat 3$.
 A simple criterion for wetting is ``Antonov's rule".
 For example, the 1-2 interface is {\bf nonwet} by 3 when the following inequality is strictly satisfied, and the 1-2 interface is {\bf wet} by 3 when the equality, aka Antonov's rule, holds \cite{RW},

-Here, $\gamma_{ij}$ is the $i$-$j$ interfacial tension in a two-component BEC \cite{Ao}, and $\gamma_{12(3)} $ is the {\it three-component} 1-2 interfacial tension, allowing for the presence of a thin film of 3 adsorbed at the 1-2 interface.
-This film is stable if and only if its presence lowers the 1-2 interfacial tension, in which case 3 behaves as a surfactant \cite{JS}.
+Here, $\gamma_{ij}$ is the $i$-$j$ interfacial tension in a BEC mixture consisting of two components $i$ and $j$ \cite{Ao}, and $\gamma_{12(3)} $ is the {\it three-component} 1-2 interfacial tension, allowing for the presence of a thin film of 3 adsorbed at the 1-2 interface.
+This film is stable (i.e., in equilibrium) if and only if its presence lowers the 1-2 interfacial tension, in which case 3 behaves as a surfactant \cite{JS}.
+If no such film of 3 is present at the 1-2 interface, then $\gamma_{12(3)} $ equals the $1$-$2$ interfacial tension $\gamma_{12}$.